dalihub/macos-dependencies/README.md

  % for patch in /path/to/macos-dependencies/*.patch; do patch -p1 -l -i $patch; done
 ```

-_¹_: DALi requires a more recent version of the angle library to render.
-_²_: Fontconfig does not parse the system fonts so the easiest thing to do is to just create a symbolic link in your home directory as shwon.
-     Additionally, FONTCONFIG_FILE needs to be set but that's done when we generate the setenv (see later).
-_³_: A reported bug where glib does not build out of the box on macOS.

 To set up vcpkg, run the following command:
 ```zsh
  % cd /path/to/vcpkg